Data Lakehouse

 Data Lakehouse vs Data Warehouse vs Data Lake

-Historically, you’ve had two primary options for a data repository: data lake or data warehouse.
+Historically, you’ve had two primary options for a big data repository: data lake or data warehouse.
 To support BI, data science and machine learning, it’s likely that you’ve had to maintain both of these structures simultaneously and link the systems together.
 This often leads to data duplication, security challenges and additional infrastructure expense.
 Data lakehouses can overcome these issues.

 Data Warehouse